Thanhphan1147/terraform-provider-juju/docs/resources/application.md

 		  latest revision.
 	    * If the charm revision or channel are not updated, then no changes will take place (juju does not have an "un-attach" command for resources).
+- `storage_constraints` (Map of Number) Storage constraints to deploy with the application
 - `trust` (Boolean) Set the trust for the application.
 - `units` (Number) The number of application units to deploy for the charm.